5837 N. Mesa St.

 The Cole Slaw I ordered was a little lackluster in the flavor department and of course it will not fill you up the way the french fries will do.
 I suppose it is more healthy, but the issue for me is that there are many restaurants in El Paso that have better cole slaw than here, but only a small number that have better fries.

-A single patty burger does not seem to be enough food, and for me a hot dog is just enough extra to make this a full meal.
+Hot Dogs can also make a meal but for me the regular (small) order is not quite large enough if I have my regular appetite.
 Because of the charcoal broiling I think this is a better tasting hot dog than most.
 It is good with either the barbecue sauce or the chili (this is Texas style chili rather than the “chile” they have in New Mexico).